ABOUT

 RESEARCH

 I’ve been publishing articles and chapters, as well as dissemination pieces, on topics related to my main research interests.
-My monograph The US-Mexico Borderlands in Contemporary Horror: Crossing the Boundary is forthcoming with Edinburgh University Press, while the monograph provisionally titled Gone South: The American Experience of Mexico in US Cinema is currently under review.
+My monograph The US-Mexico Borderlands in Contemporary Horror: Crossing the Boundary is forthcoming with Edinburgh University Press, while the monograph provisionally titled Gone South: The American Experience of Mexico in US Cinema is currently under review at SDSU Press.
 I’ve also edited a few collections, among which the volume Latinx Representation in Popular Culture and New Media (Brill, 2024).

 EDITORIAL WORK